Navigate / search

 • Offer genuine recognition

 What other ways can you find to give thanks?
 I’m sure you can see the trend: giving food (resources), giving time, giving encouragement.
 Giving is a realization of personal growth that gives purpose to our lives: the more I have, the more I can give.
 The more I give, the more I grow and the happier I become.
 Lastly, when we give thanks, we celebrate that the world is abundant, as long as we work together and share with each other!
 Who do you think could benefit the most from your gratitude?
-Who will you give thanks today?
+Who could you give or give in a better way?

 Juan F. Diaz